Keywords

 5. Study Design: The cross-sectional and retrospective nature of the study limits its generalizability over time.
 Prospective studies with larger, multi-center populations are needed for robust results.

-The researchers did consider fetal factors such as Intrauterine Growth Restriction (IUGR) and abnormal presentation in their analysis.
 However, they did not find any significant association between these factors and preterm birth.
 This outcome might be due to various reasons, including sample size limitations, variations in data quality, or the complex interplay of multiple factors influencing preterm birth.
 It highlights the need for further research with larger and more diverse populations to better understand the role of fetal factors in preterm births.
+The cross-sectional and retrospective nature of the study limits its generalizability over time.
+Prospective studies with larger, multi-center populations are needed for robust results.

-The study concludes that preterm labor is commonly seen in pregnant women who are exposed to non-modifiable and modifiable risk factors.
+The study concludes that preterm birth is commonly seen in pregnant women who are exposed to non-modifiable and modifiable risk factors.
 Modifiable risk factors can be avoided and thus allow the pregnancy to continue till term.
 Non-modifiable risk factors need to be supervised very keenly so that there is no risk to the life of the mother and the fetus.
-It even states that the prevalence of preterm is higher among homemakers.35 Thus, these women need to be released from the level of stress to which they are exposed.
+It even states that the prevalence of preterm is higher among homemakers.
+All in all, the study concludes that these risk factors are different for each woman, which will lead to preterm labor, but they need to be identified at the earliest and treated adequately.
+However, these findings must be interpreted with caution, as they are based on a single-center, referral hospital population using retrospective records, which may limit their applicability to broader community settings.35 Thus, these women need to be released from the level of stress to which they are exposed.
 All in all, the study concludes that these risk factors are different for each woman, which will lead to preterm labor, but they need to be identified at the earliest and treated adequately.

 More information can be found on our data guidelines page.
 Data is available in the OSF web application: Contributors: Sweety Jousline Fernandes Identifier: https://osf.io/wp8xu/?view_only=da380485c7c74b20befc1e58f95fe431